4. Emergency response process

 Whilst service systems work well for dealing with the routine and ordinary, they are unlikely to be set up for keeping pace with the speed of decision making required for a developing major emergency.

 There will be a need to ‘fast track’ all emergency information to the appropriate emergency management team set up for the purpose, otherwise the chief executive and the emergency management team will have great difficulty in both obtaining and providing a clear picture of what is happening.
-The same constraints will apply to others who need an overview, such as the financial service manager, other services and those dealing with the media, and the provision of public information and similar functions.
+The same constraints will apply to others who need an overview, such as the finance, other services and those dealing with the media, and the provision of public information and similar functions.